IanusInferus/termux-mono/README.md

 ## Install MSBuild

-Don't try to build from source, it depends on a .Net Core version which is not shipped with Visual Studio and is very difficult to compile both on Windows or on Linux.
+Don't try to build MSBuild from source, it depends on a .Net Core version which is not shipped with Visual Studio and is very difficult to compile both on Windows or on Linux.
 Just download the pre-compiled binary from Mono.
 It contains only portable .Net binaries.

     sudo apt install p7zip-full
     wget http://download.mono-project.com/repo/ubuntu/pool/main/m/msbuild/msbuild_16.6+xamarinxplat.2021.01.15.16.11-0xamarin1+ubuntu2004b1_all.deb